powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

 If you want to optimize around the current position, you will need to set a relative range of -10 to 10 for example.

 Now, let's consider a set of coupled PSTs.
-The idea is that those PSTs must be on the same position at all time.
+The idea is that those PSTs must be in the same position at all times.
 This is possible with `rangeActionsAndKeys` of 1 for each range action `PhaseTapChangerTapPositionRangeAction`.

 It is possible to optimize without forcing integer values.